-UMM Graphic Financial Profiles FY18 and FY19
+UMM Graphic Financial Profiles FY19 and FY20

-The shape of UMM's FY19 graphic financial profile has become narrower due to decreased returns on both net position and operating revenues.
+The shape of UMM's FY20 graphic financial profile has widened to the left as a result of improved return on net position.

-UMM Graphic Financial Profiles FY10 to FY17
+UMM Graphic Financial Profiles FY11 to FY18

-Changes in the shape of UMM's graphic financial for FY10 thru FY17 can be seen below and on the next page.
+Changes in the shape of UMM's graphic financial for FY11 thru FY18 can be seen below and on the next page.